gianintech/100-days-of-code/log.md

 **Thoughts:** I'm starting to get back on track with HTML and CSS.
 I'm pumped up to move to JS.

 **Link to work:** https://twitter.com/gianintech/status/1549445960186892294?s=20&t=O5T0GcuZBgCCZ75G-X9C_g

+### Day 2: July 20, 2022

+**Today's Progress**:
+I finished the website I've been doing.

+✔ Learned Bootstrap Carousels
+✔ Got a grasp of Z-index and CSS stack order
+✔ Understood how to use Bootstrap Cards
+✔ Media Query Breakpoints are mind opening

+All are applied in the website.

+**Thoughts:** CSS can be fun and also complicated but interesting especially with z-index and stack order.

+**Link to work:**